cSh4rk/cSh4rk.github.io/tags.md

 <br>

-<h3 class="no-decoration">Search through all the topics and tags included in website posts:</h3>
+<h2 class="section-intro no-decoration">Search through all the topics and tags included in website posts:</h2>

 <br>
 <ul>